Photography in Museums & Historic Houses

-We recently took some time out in the North East and whilst there visited a number of BRILLIANT visitor attractions - Museums and historic properties.
-Interestingly one of them in particular didn't allow photography inside, which sparked a discussion between us about how that one restriction had affected our visit.
+We recently took some time out in the North East and whilst there visited a number of BRILLIANT museums and heritage visitor attractions.
+Interestingly one of them in particular didn't allow photography inside, sparking a discussion between the family about how that one restriction had affected our visit.

 There are only two or three reasons that I know of why photography is not be permitted at an attraction.

-For starters a slightly cringe moment is when visitors were either attempting to take pics or asking permission to - for staff to then apologetically have to say no!
-With a no photo policy in place it puts staff in a slightly contentious position.
+For starters a slightly cringe moment is when visitors are either attempting to take pics or asking permission to - for staff to then apologetically have to say no!
+With a no photo policy in place it puts staff in a contentious position.

-A common argument against taking photos is that you should buy a 'souvenir' instead however the cost of doing that for many is prohibitive, especially after the price of a ticket.
+An outdated argument against taking photos is that you should buy a 'souvenir' instead.
+Already you've alienated a lot of your audience, the cost of doing that for many is prohibitive, especially after the price of a ticket and have you not heard of the power of UGC.
 In most UK museums, galleries and historic houses, personal photography is generally allowed and even encouraged.
 Smartphones have made photography accessible to almost everybody, whilst social media provides a place for all those photos to go.
 As such, the phone has become a significant presence in those spaces.
-Social media gives me, and anyone else with access, the chance to freely voice an opinion, and photos give valuable context to those opinions.
+Social media gives anyone with access, the chance to freely voice an opinion, and photos give valuable context to those opinions.

 The presence of the phone can be to the annoyance of some - phones can represent a loud sense of carelessness and present the idea that the owner isn't really paying attention, isn't in the moment and really experiencing what they're there for (live streaming at the Louvre anyone?).